Dragon Fruit Obsession

 Self-sterile (cross-pollinating) varieties

 Lastly, self-sterile, or cross-pollinating varieties usually (but not always) have a very long stigma that protrudes well away from the anthers.
 As a general rule, coloured-flower varieties are usually self-sterile.
 You will need to collect pollen from another compatible variety (instructions below) and use this to pollinate the stigma (instructions below), as its own pollen is not capable of pollinating its own flower.
 There is very little information about which varieties are incompatible as it would be incredibly time consuming to test, however, there are some universal pollinators which successfully pollinate most varieties.
 The most notable universal pollinator is Sugar Dragon, so try and get your hands on this variety if possible.
 In my experience, varieties that produce more pollen tend to work better for cross pollination.
-Even if you have Sugar Dragon, however, flowers may not open on the same night, in which case you while either have to refrigerate or freeze pollen for later use (more on that later).
+Even if you have Sugar Dragon, however, flowers may not open on the same night, in which case you will either have to refrigerate or freeze pollen for later use (more on that later).
 If you are having trouble with incompatibility, consider mixing pollen from different varieties together to create your own universal pollen.
 However, if different varieties do flower on the same night, which often occurs, cross pollinate everything regardless of flower fertility for maximum fruit set and size.
 Use fresh pollen over frozen pollen when possible as it will be more viable.

 Testing for flower fertility